In order to live by faith, we must understand God's sovereignty, God's character, and God's justice, realizing that we do not see the entire picture.

 Some may doubt that God is in control, but God's sovereignty over His creation is complete.
 The course of world events are moving according to His will.

 Richard Ritenbaugh—affirming that before our calling we were in abject darkness, consisting of darkness, hopelessly corrupt and sinful, willing soldiers of the dark-side—suggests that after our calling we have changed allegiances, having the da. . .

 In this Feast of Trumpets message, John Ritenbaugh reiterates that salvation is not a one time event, but a continuous process analogous to the birth process—not just immunity from death, but a total dramatic transformation of our nature into a total. . .

 Richard Ritenbaugh, reflecting on religious bumper stickers, suggests that they are woefully incomplete in terms of revealing the full counsel of God, which is a little more complex than "believe on the Lord Jesus and you shall be saved."
 The who. . .

 Nadab and Abihu, Ananias and Sapphira, and Uzzah, all aware of the penalties for their actions, rebelled against God's clear and unambiguous instructions.

-The Bible reveals a definite pattern of God's displeasure with acts of presumption.
-John Ritenbaugh expounds several of these circumstances, showing that God's justice is always consonant with His righteousness—and that we should be grateful for His mercy, as we are all guilty of this sin.
+The Bible reveals a definite pattern of God's displeasure with resumption.
+God's justice always aligns with His righteousness; we should be grateful for His mercy.

 WHY are we not more successful in living up to God's standard?
-WHY do we slip and fall occasionally?
-Here is how YOU can overcome where you are weakest and hardest tempted!
+WHY do we slip and fall at times?
+Here is how YOU can overcome where you are hardest tempted!